danny-avila/LibreChat/docs/install/configuration/docker_override.md

 # How to Use the Docker Compose Override File

 In Docker Compose, an override file is a powerful feature that allows you to modify the default configuration provided by the main `docker-compose.yml` without the need to directly edit or duplicate the whole file.
-The primary use of the override file is for local development customizations, and Docker Compose merges the configurations of the `docker-compose.yml` and the `docker-compose.override.yml` files when you run `docker-compose up`.
+The primary use of the override file is for local development customizations, and Docker Compose merges the configurations of the `docker-compose.yml` and the `docker-compose.override.yml` files when you run `docker compose up`.

 Here's a quick guide on how to use the `docker-compose.override.yml`: